brandon-setegn/brandon-setegn.github.io/_posts/2024-02-26-BigQuery with DBT.md

 7. Several options will be available on how to import the data, choose the one that works best for you
 8. Double check that all columns from the file have been imported to Excel as some may have been cut off

 Now, we can use this information to help import our data into BigQuery.
+This will be used later on.

 ### Uploading Data to Google Cloud Storage